The Pro's Playbook: Analyzing Deals in Seconds with the REI Prime Calculator

 Show Notes

 Episode 100.
-We're celebrating with the skill that separates investors who build wealth from investors who buy headaches: deal analysis.
 I look at 35-40 deals a week.
-Most get eliminated in under 60 seconds.
-Not because I'm a genius — because I've got a system that runs five metrics in sequence, each one filtering out bad deals faster than the last.
+Most get eliminated in under 60 seconds — not because I'm a genius, but because I run five metrics in sequence, each one filtering out bad deals faster than the last.

-The 1% rule is the simplest screen in real estate investing.
-Monthly rent should equal at least 1% of the purchase price.
+The 1% rule is the simplest screen in real estate.
+Monthly rent should be at least 1% of the purchase price.
 That's it.

 The 1% rule won't tell you if a deal is good.
 It tells you if a deal is worth spending another 5 minutes on.
 In markets like Columbus, Memphis, and Birmingham, you'll find properties hitting 1%.
 In San Francisco or Miami?
-Forget it — the rule eliminates practically everything, which is useful information about the market.
+The rule eliminates practically everything — which is useful information about that market.

 NOI — The Foundation